This article covers some basics about modern heavy infantry weapons – stuff available from the XXth Century onward, give or take.

 Disposable infantry rocket launcher

 These weapons derive from the WWII Panzerfaust concept.
-It is a one-shot rocket launcher fired from the shoulder to hit a vehicle (up to and including tanks), a bunker or even (with lots of luck) an helicopter.
+They are a one-shot rocket launcher fired from the shoulder to hit a large vehicle, a bunker or even (with lots of luck) an helicopter.

 One such Soviet weapon, the RPG-7 (rocket-propelled grenade model 7) was a huge success.
 It has become a symbol of asymmetrical warfare – highly mobile irregular troops with small arms who can attack forces that are using much heavier and expensive equipment.